ografael/multiple-payment-methods/README.md

 # Problem
 We need to support multiple payment methods to receive from our customers.

-They can pay by bank slip, by credit card, by deposit and tomorrow new forms like Pix may emerge.
+They can pay by bank slip, by credit card and tomorrow new forms like deposit may emerge.

-Each customer can choose how they want to make payment.
+Each customer can choose how they want to make the payment.

 This choice must be recorded in the system and taken into account every time a bill is generated for the customer.

-Billing must be carried out once a month on the due date chosen by the customer and using the payment method chosen by the customer.

 # Solution used
-The solution used to implement the various payment methods was based on the Strategy standard.
+The solution used to implement the various payment methods was based on the Strategy pattern.

 Strategy is a behavioral design pattern that allows you to define a family of algorithms, put them in separate classes, and make their objects interchangeable.